 - Orange Food Colouring (Gel)

-- 50 g Baking Block or vegan margarine Softened
+- 50 g Baking block or Dairy free margarine Softened

 - 100 g Icing sugar

 - Preheat the oven to 180C.If you are not using a hemisphere mould line a sheet pan with silicone baking sheet.
 Fit a large round nozzle to a piping bag.

 - Weigh all the dry ingredients (Flour, Icing sugar, ground spices & almonds) into a large mixing bowl and stir together.
 The theory is, it should limit the icing sugar clouds a little.

 - Chop the block margarine in chunks and add to the dry ingredients.
 Add enough food colouring to make the orange colour - a few drops should do - and beat together with a handheld or stand mixer.
 It will take a while and go through a couple of stages.
 It starts with icing sugar clouds, goes through what looks like breadcrumbs and then finally just as you think you need to add some milk this beautiful soft dough forms.
 It looks like a stiff buttercream.